FeryaFox/TAFL_lab5/README.md

 Installing `pip install -r requirements.txt `

-There is only an optional dependency `simple_term_menu` and only serves to display the menu beautifully.
+There is an optional dependency `simple_term_menu` and only serves to display the menu beautifully.
 It works only on Linux and only in the terminal.

 If you have a different case, then a simpler menu will work.